Ultimate gift guide for home chefs and anyone who loves to cook or bake

 4. Ice cream, frozen yogurt, and sorbet maker

 There’s often ripe fruit to be found in our garden or on a foraging adventure.
 When it’s blazing hot outside, that ripe fruit often gets transformed into frozen desserts… Guava & Meyer lemon ice cream and pawpaw passion fruit sorbet are two of our faves.
+And honeysuckle ice cream makes our hearts smile.

 5. Kefir grains or powder

 Most people have heard that yogurt is a good probiotic.
 However, as we’ve detailed elsewhere, milk kefir is a far better probiotic than yogurt.
-Plus, kefir tastes better (in our opinion) and is far easier to make than yogurt.
+Plus, kefir tastes better (in our opinion) and is easier to make than yogurt.

-Two ways to make kefir (both of which could make a great gift):
+There are two ways to make kefir (both of which could make a great gift):

 6. Mixers and blenders